Frequently asked questions

 Our Justices of the Peace Branch has a range of badges of office available only to registered Cdecs and JPs, including badges, key rings, cuff links, letterbox signs and window stickers.

-To place an order you can call us, fax us your order form, or order online from our JPs shop.
+To place an order you can call us or order online from our JPs shop.
 Cash, cheques, money orders or credit card payment will be accepted (depending on your ordering method).
 Your registration will be checked before items are supplied.

 If you are a JP and want to add your details to the database, fill in the Internet listing form and return it to us.